PanamaForestGEO/DroneCodeBCIwide/README.md

 Please see the document `postAlignWorkflow.md` for workflow and overall file structure used.

 ## Contributors to the code
-KC Cushman wrote the original set of code which were used for analyses in Cushman et al. (2022).
+KC Cushman wrote the original set of code which was used for analyses in Cushman et al. (2022).
 This code was subsequently modified by Mia Mitchell, Vicente Vasquez and Ian McGregor.

 ## References